Arizona Labor Laws Guide

 Child labor laws allow for exemptions in very specific cases:

-- Minors employed by family members or relatives, as long as the minor is not 15 or under, and doing work in mining or manufacturing,
+- Minors employed by family members or relatives, as long as the minor isn’t 15 or under, and doing work in mining or manufacturing,

-- Minors working as performers or entertainers (TV, radio, online, etc), as long as the agency employing them provides all the vital information on hours worked and wage,
+- Minors working as performers or entertainers (TV, radio, online, etc.), as long as the agency employing them provides all the vital information on hours worked and wages,

-- Minors with a high school diploma or an equivalent, and
+- Minors with a high school diploma or its equivalent, and

 - Minors working an apprenticeship or enrolled in a career education program approved by the Department of Education.